catalyticmaterials/cheat/README.md

 #### Examples
 The *examples* folder contains working examples of
 All modules contain further explanation and instructions within each subdirectory.
-Data have been provided so that each module contains a working example.

 [run_dft](examples/run_dft) demonstrates querying DFT calculations used to train the inference algorithms.
 This aids in sampling multiple binding sites on the same slab to minimize compute per adsorption energy optained.